Poltanek/Poltanek/README.md

 # 💫 Adam Tanweer
-🔭 Started out as a programming hobbist to an aspiring data scientist.
+🔭 Started out as a programming hobbist

 My aims:
 To learn & improve on skills in SQL, Python and Java